 A New Idea: The Cosmetic Surgery Center

 Today, La Jolla Cosmetic Surgery Centre (LJCSC) is highly-respected medical practice in San Diego, California.
 Our education and informed consent materials have been disseminated and translated into five languages, while our patient care and communication systems are used by more than 1200 plastic surgeons across the globe.

-But twenty years ago, a center for cosmetic surgery was a rather unusual idea.
+But thirty years ago, a center for cosmetic surgery was a rather unusual idea.
 Most people thought cosmetic surgery was for the “rich and famous.”
 It was far from mainstream—to say the least.

 During this time our founder, Dr. Olesen, was Head of the Division of Plastic Surgery at Scripps Clinic in La Jolla, CA. It was in this traditional medical setting that Dr. Olesen realized his cosmetic surgery patients had very different needs than the typical medical patient.
 Unlike medical patients who were driven by disease or trauma, his cosmetic patients were driven by emotional concerns as well as physical complaints.

 Dr. Olesen wanted things for his patients that were not possible in a large multi-specialty setting.
 He believed that the best care for cosmetic surgery patients involved a specialized and highly skilled team of professionals—including registered nurses, well-trained administrative staff, and medical photographers.

 As he thought about creating a practice focused solely on cosmetic surgery, Dr. Olesen knew he would need more staff and wanted to attract the best and brightest minds in the medical field.
 He planned to provide a higher degree of privacy than was possible in a large multi-specialty clinic.
 He also envisioned a comfortable, private and home-like setting—as opposed to the hospital atmosphere that was typical in those days.
 Of course, a hospital’s level of safety in the operating room would still be required.